Support › Foundaro Spokes

 A Theme controls the visual design of a site — colors, typography, layout, and the HTML templates used to render each content type.
 You can create multiple themes and apply different themes to different sites.
 Themes support custom CSS and Twig template overrides for full design control.

 - ›Navigation menus are built from the site's Menus tab and referenced by the theme.
+Menu items support icons, images, and badge labels.

 - ›URL redirects prevent broken links when you change page slugs.
+The SEO tab surfaces redirect chains, loops, and orphaned redirects.

 Editorial Workflow